General Product Safety Regulations 2005: Forfeiture

 In the case of prosecution for a breach of the regulations or an appeal against a safety notice in England and Wales and Northern Ireland, the enforcement authority may apply to the court for forfeiture of the product.
 Appeal is to the Crown Court (England and Wales) or to a county court (Northern Ireland) (reg.
 18).
 In Scotland, application must be made to a procurator fiscal with appeal to the High Court of Justiciary (reg.
 19).

 Further decisions under the Directive

 Art.13 of the directive gives the European Commission the power to issue further decisions with which the Secretary of State must comply (reg.
 35).

 Effect of Brexit

-Using powers under the European Union (Withdrawal) Act 2018, the Regulations were extensively amended to remove most references to the EU by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019, which came into force at 11 pm on 31 January 2020.
+Using powers under the European Union (Withdrawal) Act 2018, the regulations were extensively amended to remove most references to the EU by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 (SI 2019/696), which came into force at 11 pm on 31 January 2020.
 In particular: